 To date, we have generated minimal revenues, experienced negative operating cash flows and have incurred substantial operating losses from our activities.
 We expect operating costs will increase significantly as we incur costs associated with commercialization activities related to the Pure-Vu System.
-As described above under "-Overview" and "-Financial Operations Overview," we have adopted a restructuring program in January 2023 intended to reduce our operating costs and other expenses and have commenced a process to evaluate strategic alternatives.
+As described above under "Overview" and "Financial Operations Overview," we adopted a restructuring program in January and April 2023 intended to reduce our operating costs and other expenses and have commenced a process of evaluating strategic alternatives.
 If a strategic transaction is not completed, or if additional financing is not available, we may not be able to service our outstanding indebtedness and our payables and may have to file for bankruptcy protection or pursue a dissolution of the company and liquidation of all of our remaining assets.
-In such an event, the amount of cash available for distribution to our stockholders, if any, will depend heavily on the timing of such decision, as with the passage of time the amount of cash available for distribution will be reduced as we continue to fund our operations and service our outstanding indebtedness.
-We cannot provide assurance as to the amount of cash that will be available to distribute to stockholders, if any, after paying our debts and other obligations and setting aside funds for reserves, nor as to the timing of any such distribution, if any.
+In such an event, the amount of cash available for distribution to our shareholders, if any, would depend heavily on the timing of such decision, as with the passage of time the amount of cash available for distribution may be reduced as we continue to fund our operations and service our outstanding indebtedness.
+Further, we cannot provide assurance as to the amount of cash that would be available to distribute to shareholders, if any, after paying our debts and other obligations and seite funds for reserves, nor as to the timing of any such distribution, if any.
+We expect to continue to fund our operations primarily through utilization of our current financial resources, future product sales, the issuance of debt or equity, as well as through potential strategic alternative transactions.
+We believe our cash on hand at December 31, 2023 and the proceeds received in our February 2024 transaction will fund our projected operations through Q2 2024.